 Bed Sores - Level of Severity

-The experienced nursing home negligence and nursing home neglect attorneys at the Law Offices of Ben Yeroushalmi believe that the development of pressure ulcers is egregious and usually the fault of the nursing home.
-We specialize in holding nursing home and their operators responsible for the reprehensible and preventable occurrence of pressure ulcers.
-We have handled many pressure ulcer cases and understand how horrific they can be, especially during the later stages of severity.
-Our experience, in combination with our compassion for victims of elder abuse, has equipped us with the knowledge to assist you and your loved ones through this difficult time.
+The Los Angeles bed sore lawyers at the Law Offices of Ben Yeroushalmi in believe that the development of pressure ulcers is egregious and usually the fault of the nursing home or assisted living facility.
+We are dedicated in holding facilities and their operators responsible for the reprehensible and preventable occurrence of pressure ulcers.
+We have handled many pressure ulcer cases and understand how horrific they can be, especially during the later levels of severity.
+Our experience, in combination with our compassion for victims of elder abuse, have equipped us with the knowledge to assist you and your loved ones through this difficult time.

 The first stage of a pressure ulcer involves the reddened or discolored skin area that doesn’t blanch when touched.
 The skin may have discoloration, with ashen, bluish or purple areas.
 The affected skin area may be tender, firm, warmer or cooler compared to the surrounding skin area.